 MikroTik’s five-year software guarantee is unheard of on the consumer-grade router market.
 Mine is five years old now, but MikroTik and its resellers still sell it today. so, I can expect it to still be supported in another five years.
 I find it frustrating that consumer-grade routers — which are often more expensive — can’t even promise you software from the current decade!

 So, who is this router for?
 If you haven’t been dismayed yet and you’re still reading, then this might be the ideal router for your home network!
 It’s a router for the enthusiast; or at least for someone who wants greater control over what happens on their network.
 You can get RouterOS on more powerful edge gateway routers if your needs demand it.
-The RB750Gr3 is a good entry-level device, and an inexpensive way to reviews RouterOS.
+The RB750Gr3 is a good entry-level device, and an inexpensive way to review RouterOS.

 MikroTik kind of wins the prosumer network gateway router category by default as there aren’t many competitors in this price range.
-The Ubiquiti EdgeRouter series (on Amazon) is just about the only alternative that comes to mind.
+The Ubiquiti EdgeRouter series (ad: available on Amazon) is just about the only alternative that comes to mind.
 It is similarly priced, has almost identical hardware, and runs Ubiquiti EdgeOS.
 Whatever you may think of Ubiquiti’s ecosystem, the company doesn’t plan to support its entry-level routers any longer.
 MikroTik still has a whole slew of products in this category, however.

 I don’t recommend that you get the MikroTik RB750Gr3 router for your home network.
 It can be a significant time-investment to set up, and it’ll require ongoing maintenance.
 It’s definitely not something you setup and forget about.
 You’ll know best whether it’s a product that’s appealing to you or not.